IMPORTANT: COVID-19 UPDATE

 Chiropractic Treatment for Lower Back Pain

-Many people struggle with back pain at some point, especially those between the ages of 30 and 50.
+Many people struggle with back problems and pain at some point, especially those between the ages of 30 and 50.
 At times, the exact cause of pain is hard to diagnose.
 This is when prevention is a key factor in minimizing the risk of backaches and injuries.
-Back pain is the most common reason for people to seek treatment at a chiropractor clinic.
-Fortunately, there are many lower back pain chiropractor clinics and treatments available.
+Back pain is the most common reason for people to seek treatment at our chiropractor clinic in Burlington.

 Signs and Symptoms of Lower Back Pain